-Hunger and Homelessness Sunday is November 20!
+Hunger and Homelessness Sunday – November 12, 2023

 The National Coalition for the Homeless is a national network of people who are currently experiencing or who have experienced homelessness, activists and advocates, community-based and faith-based service providers, and others committed to a single mission: To prevent and end homelessness while ensuring the immediate needs of those experiencing homelessness are met and their civil rights protected.

 Missoula Interfaith Collaborative (Montana)—The Housing Advocate Network (HAN) and Welcome Back, are two programs of the Missouri Interfaith Collaborative.
 HAN advocates walk alongside people experiencing homelessness by providing support, mentorship, and information about available resources.
 Welcome Back provides mentorship, training, and resources to formerly incarcerated people who are attempting to find employment and housing.
 Members of the Collaborative are trained in the skills and practices of community organizing, so they can walk with community members seeking solutions to the issues they are facing.

 Beloved Asheville’s mission is to be a center that “creates community focused on loving God, our neighbors, and ourselves.
 We believe that love acts.
 So for us love is a gathering space where people grow and heal while discovering and sharing their gifts and where people help and empower each other in a safe environment.”

 Washington Interfaith Network is a Congregation-Based Community Organizing (CBCO) whose work has resulted in the rehabbing and protection of over 500 affordable apartments from being torn down or converted to condos, and over 2000 other affordable rentals have been constructed.
 WIN also helped win the fight for DC’s Housing Production Trust Fund with $452 million allocated over the past two decades for affordable housing.